Force Majeure (Millennium): Plot

-During a hailstorm in Washington state, university students run to find shelter.
-One girl, Lauren (Kristi Angus), stands in the rain, lights a cigarette, and goes up in flames.
-Millennium Group consultant Frank Black (Lance Henriksen) travels to the university to interview witnesses to the death.
-A teaching assistant tells Black that the dead girl was highly intelligent, pointing out an armillary sphere Lauren had constructed.
-She also tells Black that the previous Millennium Group contact had taken great interest in this sphere.
-Black did not realize the Group had sent another member, but on leaving, he meets the man in question—Dennis Hoffman (Brad Dourif).
-Hoffman describes his theories to Black, detailing how when several planets achieve syzygy on May 5, 2000, a series of natural disasters will bring about the end of the world.
-Hoffman believes that this cataclysm will be preceded by strange events and weather patterns.
+When a hailstorm hits a university campus in Washington State, students run to find shelter.
+One girl, Lauren (Kristi Angus), stands in the rain, lights a cigarette and goes up in flames.
+Millennium Group consultant Frank Black (Lance Henriksen) travels to the campus to interview witnesses.
+A teaching assistant tells Black that Lauren was highly intelligent, pointing out an armillary sphere she had constructed.
+Black is also told that the previous Millennium Group contact had taken great interest in this sphere.

-Black later contacts another Group member, Peter Watts (Terry O'Quinn), who tells him that Hoffman had attempted to join the Group years earlier, and although he was refused admission, has continued to track the Group's activities harmlessly.
-Watts also finds that Lauren is not her parents' biological child, but cannot find any record of her adoption.
-Group coroner Cheryl Andrews (C. C. H. Pounder) finds traces of accelerant on the body, and rules the death a suicide.
+Black meets the Group member in question, Dennis Hoffman (Brad Dourif), who describes his theories that when several planets achieve syzygy on May 5, 2000, a series of natural disasters will bring about the apocalypse.
+Black contacts another Group member, Peter Watts (Terry O'Quinn), who tells him that Hoffman had attempted to join the Group years earlier and, although he was refused admission, has continued to track the Group's activities harmlessly.
+Watts finds that Lauren was not her parents' biological child but cannot find any record of her adoption.
+Group coroner Cheryl Andrews (C. C. H. Pounder) finds traces of accelerant on the body and rules the death a suicide.
 She also finds an astrological symbol representing conjunction carved in the girl's thigh.